 Rain is very sparse in August.
 The Humidity is a touch higher than the rest of summer but it is still low and this limits cloud generation.
 The large systems that bring rain over the winter tend not to pass through in the summer and the only rain Vegas gets is the overspill from the Mountain uplift.

-Vegas sits in the rain shadow of the Spring mountains and these sheild the Valley from the moist air of the Paciific cast.
-Most moisture is thrust up by the rainge and falls on the high ground.
-However when a lot of moisture hits the mountains some of it spills over and falls in the valley.
-In august this rain tend to be very heavy when it does fall.
+Vegas sits in the rain shadow of the Spring Mountains and these shield the Valley from the moist air of the Pacific coast.
+Most moisture is thrust up by the range and falls on the high ground.
+However, when a lot of moisture hits the mountains some of it spills over and falls in the valley.
+In August, this rain tends to be very heavy when it does fall.

 Hotel Prices in July